A Complete Guide to Oslo

 Updated December 9, 2018

-Since my organization is headquartered in Oslo I return frequently for work and am able to update this post regularly.
-On occasion Albert joins me toward the end of my work trips.
+Since my organization is headquartered in Oslo, I return frequently for work and can update this post regularly.
+Occasionally Albert joins me toward the end of my work trips.
 This allows us the opportunity to update our guide with reviews of new restaurants and things to see and do in Oslo.

 It’s worth noting when we first wrote this guide we didn’t have a vegan diet.
 Since then we have cut out (I completely and Albert is more of a semi-vegetarian) meat from our diets.
 You’ll see below a review of restaurants that includes meat dishes.

 Norway and Tourism